EmmanuelOuzan/Kubernetes_Basics/README.md

-***Hello Everyone
-This is my first kubernetes project
+# Kubernetes Deplyoment of a voting app
+## Vote for cats or dogs with a full kubernetes app from scratch.
-Creation of :
-Pods, Services & Deployments.
+### Creation of : Pods, Services & Deployments

 I have created an app composed of 5 pods.
-This is a voting app.

 You should vote if you prefer dogs or cat, and it should output the result.

 Pods that have been deployed:
 1. voting-app
 2. Redis